lRichyl/DefEngine/README.md

 4. Done.

 ### Build guide
-This engine needs to be build using mingw32 (not mingw64).
+This engine needs to be build using mingw32 (not mingw64) and requires make.
-1. Build the necessary .o files running the batch file lib/build_lib.bat
+If make is install just run the make command.
-2. Run make on repository root folder.
+In case of any issues run the command 'premake5 gmake2' to re-generate the makefiles, then run the make command.